luron-tristan/zelpy/README.md

 1. we need data for the enemies
 2. we need to extract the move and collision methods from the player
 3. make these methods available to both the player and the enemies

+### player enemy interaction

+two ways:

+- player => enemy (weapon or magic) => need to check if weapon or magic collides with enemy
+- enemy => player => check distance and attack
+  => 2 more groups: attack and attackable sprites
+  => check collision between these groups, then check tile type

+### Particles

+A particle is just a sprite with an animation
+=> destroyed once the animation is finished

+=> we have a lot of particles
+=> should be imported when the game starts (or it would slow down the game)